awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 28. Once you’re done exploring and making any further changes, select **Save** and then **Close**.

-29. Remain logged into the domain controller VM and in Internet Explorer, leave your Microsoft 365 admin center tab and all tabs open for the remaining tasks.
+29. Remain logged into the domain controller VM and in Microsoft Edge, leave your Microsoft 365 admin center tab and all tabs open for the remaining tasks.